-Syntonic Phototherapy is the use of specific wavelengths of light to regain balance of the body’s regulatory centers.
+Syntonic Phototherapy is the use of specific wavelengths of light to regain the balance of the body’s regulatory centers.
 It has been used clinically for over 70 years to treat visual dysfunctions such as strabismus (eye turn), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the effects that occur due to brain injuries, concussion, stress, and trauma.

-Physicians use blue light therapy to treat children born with jaundice, and use white light to treat Seasonal Affective Disorder (SAD).
+Physicians use blue light therapy to treat children born with jaundice and use white light to treat Seasonal Affective Disorder (SAD).
 Dentists use light therapy to bond teeth.
 Optometrists use Syntonic Phototherapy to treat visual dysfunctions.

 Syntonic Phototherapy is very effective with nearly all patients.
 It is a non-invasive treatment and it often yields faster results in a Vision Therapy program.
 It has helped: